 If Williamson had his first symptoms today, he would likely start a disease-modifying drug right away.
-Now, doctors tend to diagnose MS more quickly than before.
+Doctors tend to diagnose MS more quickly than before.

 Each time you have symptoms, it’s called a flare-up, relapse, or attack.
 Doctors used to wait for a second bout to be sure you have MS. Since 2010, though, doctors may diagnose MS after the first flare if both of these are true:

-Symptoms of MS last for at least 24 hours.
+- Symptoms of MS last for at least 24 hours.
 They could be as dramatic as Williamson’s paralysis, or more subtle, like an arm or leg with numbness that doesn't go away when you shake it out.
 A sudden blind spot or blurry vision in one eye can be a symptom, too.
-(Within one to two weeks, vision often returns to normal.)
+(Within 1 to 2 weeks, vision often returns to normal.)

 That means you and your doctor can start fighting MS sooner than in the past.

 Hopes and Benefits of Prompt Treatment